-18 JANUARY 2023 ALL WARDS
+15 NOVEMBER 2023 ALL WARDS

-REVIEW OF STREET TRADING CONSENT FEES AND CHARGES 2023/2024
+REVIEW OF STREET TRADING CONSENT FEES AND CHARGES 2024/2025

-- 1. Summary - 1.1 The Corporate Charging Policy and Financial Regulations require that fees and charges levied by the Licensing and Public Protection Committee be reviewed on an annual basis to ensure the continued full recovery of costs. - 1.2 It should be noted that some of the fees relating to areas which come within your Committee's remit are set nationally through statute, and these cannot be varied by your Committee. - 2.
+- 1. Summary - 1.1 The Corporate Charging Policy and Financial Regulations require that fees and charges levied by the Licensing and Public Protection Committee be reviewed on an annual basis to ensure the continued full recovery of costs. - 1.2 It should be noted that some of the fees relating to areas which come within your Committee's remit are set nationally through statute, and these cannot be varied by your Committee.
+Street Trading Fees do not fall into this category. - 2.
 Recommendations

-2.1 That the changes to the Street Trading Service fees and charges as detailed in Appendix 1 be approved to take effect from 1st April 2023.
+2.1 That the changes to the Street Trading Service fees and charges as detailed in Appendix 1 be approved to take effect from 1 December 2023 to apply to all consents from 1 April 2024.